data2viz/play.data2viz.io/content/tutorials/03-colors.md

 ## Color creation

 The `Colors` object will give you access to several way of having colors and gradients.

+### Web colors

 The first option is to use a named color.
 All the CSS colors are accessible through the `Colors.Web` object.